bwlewis/rthreejs/README.md

 These examples generally run best in WebGL-enabled browsers.
 Either Firefox or Chrome generally produce the best experience.
-We do try to maintain reasonable support for non-WebGL equipped browsers.
+We do try to maintain reasonable support for non-WebGL equipped browsers in the package, but the performance and rendering quality will generally be inferior to WebGL visualizations.

 ## Examples

-The following example illustrats the 3D scatterplot widget.
+The following example illustrates the 3D scatterplot widget.
 ```r
 runApp(system.file("examples/scatterplot",package="threejs"))
 ```

 The next example illustrates the globe widget by plotting the relative population of some cities using data from the R maps package on a globe.
-It's based on the Javascript WebGL Globe Toolkit (https://github.com/dataarts) by the Google Creative Lab Data Arts Team.
+It's based on the JavaScript WebGL Globe Toolkit (https://github.com/dataarts) by the Google Creative Lab Data Arts Team.
 ```r
 runApp(system.file("examples/globe",package="threejs"))